-Hemp CBD oil is allowed for recreational and medicinal use.
-This is in accordance with the federal 2018 Farm Bill and specific Florida CBD laws.
-On the other hand, CBD products derived from marijuana are strictly prohibited.
+Hemp CBD oil is for recreational and medicinal use.
+This is by the federal 2018 Farm Bill and specific Florida CBD laws.
+On the other hand, CBD products from marijuana are strictly prohibited.
 However, those with specific illnesses may apply for a medical marijuana card for the medical marijuana program.

-Moreover, the Farm Bill removed hemp from the list of Schedule I controlled substances.
-Regardless, CBD laws in Florida have been tightening regulations for cannabis products.
+Hemp was also excluded from the list of Schedule I controlled substances due to the Farm Bill.
+Regardless, cannabidiol (CBD) laws in Florida have been tightening regulations for cannabis products.

 At the start of 2020, the Florida Department of Agriculture and Consumer Services (FDACS) enacted new CBD regulations.
 More laws were passed to improve consumer protection for food and CBD products.

 Their products must have proper and labels containing correct product information.
-Meanwhile, the new Feed Rules also require animal products with CBD to have labels as well.
+Meanwhile, the new Feed Rules also require animal products with cannabidiol to have labeled as well.

 There are numerous cannabidiol dispensaries in the Sunshine State, but residents also have numerous options available online.
-There are various CBD Florida companies that have online marketplaces.
+Various CBD Florida companies have online marketplaces.

-They may easily be bought on the internet or in stores, as long as they’re sourced from industrial hemp.
-Of course, buying from legal CBD providers is still a must.
+They may easily be bought on the internet or in stores, as long as they’re from industrial hemp.
+Of course, buying from legal cannabidiol providers is still a must.

-On the other hand, CBD products with significant tetrahydrocannabinol are only accessible for members of the medical marijuana program.
+On the other hand, cannabidiol products with significant tetrahydrocannabinol are only accessible for medical marijuana program members.
 People with certain medical problems may enroll in it to receive a medical marijuana card.

-Along with a doctor’s prescription, the card is required for medical marijuana purchases.
-Otherwise, such products are strictly prohibited.
+Along with a doctor’s prescription, the card is the requirement for medical marijuana purchases.
+Otherwise, such products are strict of prohibition.